Ayush-Khamrui/Ayush-Khamrui/README.md

 - 🤝 I’m looking to work on **Projects on Python and React**

-- 💬 Ask me about **anything related to Python , Projects in Python , and Machine Learning**
+- 💬 Ask me **anything related to Python , Projects in Python , and Machine Learning**

 - 📫 How to reach me **Khamruiasok@gmail.com**